shamiul-anik/language-school-client/README.md

 20. AOS animation added on different sections of Home page.
 21. React Awesome Reveal animation added on Banner of Home, Instructors, Classes, About, Contact and Dashboard pages.
 22. React Icons added.
+23. React Helmet Async used for SEO optimization.

 ## Packages/Services/Font Used:
 <table>